niftynei/lightning-rfc/07-routing-gossip.md

 to be ordered in ascending order, unknown ones can be safely ignored.
 Additional fields beyond `addresses` may also be added in the future—with optional padding within `addresses`, if they require certain alignment.

+If a node signals `option_will_fund`, they are signaling that they will provide funding to a node at the stated terms.
+They also commit to a feerate they will charge for transmitting funds over the channel for the duration of the funding lease.

 ### Security Considerations for Node Aliases